Farious/PedestrianDetector/README.md

 This project is a port of Piotr Dollar's Image & Video Matlab Toolbox found [here](https://github.com/pdollar/toolbox/ "Piotr Dollar's Matlab Toolbox").

-If you need more information please feel free to contact-me.
+If you need more information please feel free to contact me.
 Bare in mind that this may be outdated regarding Piotr Dollar's work.

 Requirements: